How Long Does THC Stay in Your Hair?

 THC and Your Hair

 THC is short for delta-9-tetrahydrocannabinol.
-It is the main compound in the cannabis plant, responsible for many of the reported therapeutic and psychoactive effects, known as the “high.”
+It is the main compound in the cannabis plant, responsible for many of the reported intoxicating and potentially therapeutic effects known as the “high.”

-THC naturally exists in the plant as THCA, the non-active form of THC, and converts to THC when heat is added in a process known as decarboxylation.
+THC naturally exists in the plant as THCA and converts to THC, the plant's intoxicating compound, when heat is added in a process known as decarboxylation.
 Once consumed, the THC enters the body and is dispersed through the bloodstream.
-From there, it interacts with various parts of the body and brain through the endocannabinoid system.¹
+From there, it interacts with various parts of the body and brain through the endocannabinoid system.1

-One of the places THC can be transferred into is the hair, via the sebum–an oily substance naturally produced by the body.
-It is excreted through the skin and the hair, which helps to lubricate the hair follicle.
+One place THC can be transferred into is the hair via sebum, an oily substance naturally produced by the body.
+Sebum is excreted through the skin and the hair, helping to lubricate the hair follicle.

-THC can also end up on the hair via contamination or application, like through the fingers after touching cannabis material², touching contaminated surfaces, or applying a cannabis topical directly to the hair or skin.
-Through this mode of transfer, others who may not have consumed cannabis directly may have traces of THC found on them.
-This is one of the reasons researchers believe hair follicle drug tests may produce inaccurate results.³
+THC can also end up on the hair via contamination or application, like through the fingers after touching cannabis material, applying THC-contaminated CBD or hemp oil, or applying a cannabis topical directly to the hair or skin.2 Through this mode of transfer, others who may not have consumed cannabis directly may have traces of THC found on them.
+This is one of the reasons researchers believe hair follicle drug tests may produce inaccurate results.3

 How Long Does THC Stay in Hair Follicles?